 Vito Scaletta is a central character in the Mafia series.
-An Italian-American immigrant brought into the fold of Cosa Nostra, we play as Vito in Mafia II through the 1940s and 50s as he rises through the ranks of organised crime.
+An Italian-American immigrant brought into the fold of the Cosa Nostra, we play as Vito in Mafia II through the 1940s and 50s as he rises through the ranks of organised crime.
 Despite only being a playable character in the second game, he has featured in the series from the start.

 While not named in the original Mafia, a mission near the end of Mafia II retroactively inserts Vito into the story, being the hitman that kills previous main character Tommy Angelo.
 After playing through his story in Mafia II, he is brought back in Mafia III as an underboss.